junxit/us-congress-bills-114/metadata.md

 - 2016-07-11 — Placed on the Union Calendar, Calendar No. 521.
 - 2016-07-11 — Reported by the Committee on Financial Services.
 H. Rept.
 114-673.
 - 2016-07-11 — Reported by the Committee on Financial Services.
 H. Rept.
 114-673.
+- 2016-07-12 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.